Govanator12/soracom-cli/README.md

 ```

 This will create profiles named user1 and user2.
-To use the profile, specify the --profile option in addition to the normal command.
+To use the profile, append the `--profile` flag to the normal command as shown below:

 ```
 soracom subscribers list --profile user1